Jamalabad Gojal

 Jamalalabad is a small village in Gojal Valley in the upper part of Hunza, Pakistan, located beside the Hunza river on the Karakorum Highway.
 It is believed to have a population of between 750 and 800.

 History

-The village was formrd in 1954 when Mir of Hunza Mir Muhammad Jamal Khan ordered the creation of a water channel for irrigation along the hill in front of Murkhun Village.
+The village was formed in 1954 when Mir of Hunza Mir Muhammad Jamal Khan ordered the creation of a water channel for irrigation along the hill in front of Murkhun Village.
 Nazar Khawaja and Muhammad Saleem was first person to migrate to Jamalabad and migrated from Ghalabad, followed by Nasir Khan of Khudabad.

 Geography

 The village is near the border with China, is less than 100 kilometres from Jamalabad, and the village is roughly 190 kilometers away towards China from the city of Gilgit.
 The village's altitude is about more than 2400 meters above the Arabian Sea level.
 The village is also surrounded by the ice-capped mountains of the Karakoram Range.
 Fruits are the best part of this village, which includes Apricot, Apple, Mulberry and Green cherry.
 Snow leopards and ibexes can be found in this valley in the winter season.